 Costing and Contact

 Why not "China Focus" plus a day of workshops?
-If on the same day as a performance, workshops are half price.
+If on the same day as a performance, up to two workshops are half price.
 See workshop page for details.

 For all bookings and inquires, don’t hesitate to contact us.
 Details are at the bottom-left of the page.